JiuTian-VL/H-GAR/README.md

 #### Download Pretrained Models
 We initialize our system using a pretrained VAE along with the pretrained image generator [MAR](https://github.com/LTH14/mar).
-To obtain these models, execute the following command:
+To download these models, run the following command:
 ```
 python h_gar/utils/download.py
 ```